datatrail-jhu/03_fileorganization/manuscript/05_markdown.md

 # Introduction to Markdown

+We learned briefly about Markdown and RMarkdown documents in the previous lesson.
 Markdown is a basic markup language designed to be displayed on the web.
 With a few basic commands, you can create polished documents that can be used to:

 * Communicate your results to others
 * Provide daily/weekly reports of your employer

-### How do you use Markdown?
+### How to use Markdown

 If you know how to type you know how to use Markdown!
 Writing with Markdown is the exact same task as writing in a text editor like Microsoft Word.
 The only difference is that all the fancy buttons and options are removed and instead replaced with a series of commands that you can type to format your text.

 ### Markdown Example

 Here's a small example of what Markdown can do!
 You can see everything in this document is written as plain text, with just letters and basic symbols.

 ![An example markdown file](resources/images/02_whatismarkdown/03_fileorganization_whatismarkdown-1.png)